LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/azure/troubleshoot/startup-errors.md

 ## Enabling startup logs

-Access the App Service's files through FTP and copy the *web.config* file over to your computer.
+Access the App Service's files through FTP, navigate to the folder */site/wwwroot* and and copy the *web.config* file over to your computer.

 Then, change the `aspNetCore` element, setting the `stdoutLogEnabled` attribute to `true`.